micmejia/bible-dump/NKJV/Luke/Luke 6.md

 But He knew their thoughts, and said to the man who had the withered hand, "Arise and stand here."
 And he arose and stood.

 ###### 9
-Then Jesus said to them, "I will ask you one thing: Is it lawful on the Sabbath to do good or to do evil, to save life or [^b]to destroy?"
+Then Jesus said to them, "I will ask you one thing: Is it lawful on the Sabbath to do good or to do evil, to save life or to destroy?"

 ###### 10
-And when He had looked around at them all, He said to [^c]the man, "Stretch out your hand."
-And he did so, and his hand was restored [^d]as whole as the other.
+And when He had looked around at them all, He said to the man, "Stretch out your hand."
+And he did so, and his hand was restored as whole as the other.

 ###### 11
 But they were filled with rage, and discussed with one another what they might do to Jesus. ## The Twelve Apostles